friends-of-presta/security-advisories/_posts/2023-02-07-stored-xss.md

 In summary, if you can inject a XSS from FRONT as guest (or assimilated), which will be stored in database then interprated on BACK, then it's a critical vulnerability which must be scored CVSS 3 : 9.5+/10 since it unlocks design's vulnerabilities (users's administration / modules's administration / any admin's controllers)

-For all others XSS including Type 0/1 and Type 2 F2F/B2B/B2F, you can preserve a low to medium gravity score.
+For all others XSS including Type 0/1 and Type 2 F2F/B2B/B2F, you can preserve a low to medium gravity score specificaly on Prestashop.
+Nevertheless, be warn that on other solutions, XSS of type 1 can be critical (like Wordpress which suffer of a predictible backoffice's link).

 ### Module presentation